 What Company Do We Use for Food Sensitivity Testing?

 For the majority of our patients, we like to start with food sensitivity testing through US BioTek.
-In more complicated cases, we offer advanced testing through MRT (please inquire).
+In more complicated cases, we offer advanced testing through various other companies (please inquire).

-With US BioTek, we commonly run the IgG Food Super Panel, which covers 144 common food sensitivities within the categories of dairy, fish/seafood, grains/legumes/nuts, meat/fowl/egg, fruits, vegetables, herbs/spices (Click here to learn more).
-US BioTek offers various other panels as well if indicated.
+With US BioTek, we commonly run the IgG 96 General Food Panel, which covers 96 common food sensitivities within the categories of dairy, fish/seafood, grains/legumes/nuts, meat/fowl/egg, fruits, vegetables, herbs/spices (Click here for a sample report).
+US BioTek offers various other panels as well, if indicated.

 How Much Does Food Sensitivity Testing Cost?